gplepage/corrfitter/doc/html/_sources/corrfitter.txt

 throughout (this is essential to the method).

-The results from a chained fit are identical to a standard simultaneous fit in the limit of large statistics (that is, in the gaussian limit), but a  chained fit never involves fitting more than a single correlator at a time.
+The results from a chained fit are identical to a standard simultaneous fit in the limit of large statistics (that is, in the Gaussian limit), but a  chained fit never involves fitting more than a single correlator at a time.
 Single-correlator fits are usually much faster than simultaneous multi-correlator fits, and roundoff errors (and therefore *svd* cuts) are much less of a